 Introduction and Definitions:

-enhances cognitive function, puts essential information as effortlessly as
+experience, enhances cognitive function, puts essential information as

-information secure, protects patient privacy and facilitates better practice of
+patient privacy and facilitates better practice of medicine and better

 Bad Health IT ("BHIT") is defined as IT that is ill-suited to purpose, hard to use, unreliable, loses data or provides incorrect data, is difficult and/or prohibitively expensive to customize to the needs of different medical specialists and subspecialists, causes cognitive overload, slows rather than facilitates users, lacks appropriate alerts, creates the need for hypervigilance (i.e., towards avoiding IT-related mishaps) that increases stress, is lacking in security, compromises patient privacy or otherwise demonstrates suboptimal design and/or implementation.